wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-choices-create-vm.md

 <!-- LINKS -->
 [overview]: /documentation/articles/resource-group-overview

-[Create a virtual machine running Windows]: /documentation/articles/virtual-machines-windows-tutorial
+[Create a virtual machine running Windows]: virtual-machines-windows-tutorial.md

-[Equivalent Resource Manager and Service Management commands for virtual machine operations with the Azure CLI for Mac, Linux, and Windows]: /documentation/articles/xplat-cli-azure-manage-vm-asm-arm
+[Equivalent Resource Manager and Service Management commands for virtual machine operations with the Azure CLI for Mac, Linux, and Windows]:xplat-cli-azure-manage-vm-asm-arm.md
-[Deploy and manage virtual machines using Azure Resource Manager templates and the Azure CLI]: /documentation/articles/virtual-machines-deploy-rmtemplates-azure-cli
+[Deploy and manage virtual machines using Azure Resource Manager templates and the Azure CLI]: virtual-machines-deploy-rmtemplates-azure-cli.md
-[Create and preconfigure a Windows virtual machine with Resource Manager and Azure PowerShell]: /documentation/articles/virtual-machines-ps-create-preconfigure-windows-resource-manager-vms
+[Create and preconfigure a Windows virtual machine with Resource Manager and Azure PowerShell]:  virtual-machines-ps-create-preconfigure-windows-resource-manager-vms.md
-[Deploy and manage virtual machines using Azure Resource Manager templates and PowerShell]: /documentation/articles/virtual-machines-deploy-rmtemplates-powershell
+[Deploy and manage virtual machines using Azure Resource Manager templates and PowerShell]: virtual-machines-deploy-rmtemplates-powershell.md
-[Create a Windows VM with Resource Manager and PowerShell]: /documentation/articles/virtual-machines-create-windows-powershell-resource-manager
+[Create a Windows VM with Resource Manager and PowerShell]: virtual-machines-create-windows-powershell-resource-manager.md
-[Create a Windows virtual machine with a Resource Manager template and PowerShell]: /documentation/articles/virtual-machines-create-windows-powershell-resource-manager-template-simple
+[Create a Windows virtual machine with a Resource Manager template and PowerShell]: virtual-machines-create-windows-powershell-resource-manager-template-simple.md

-[Navigate and select Azure virtual machine images with Windows PowerShell and the Azure CLI]: /documentation/articles/resource-groups-vm-searching
+[Navigate and select Azure virtual machine images with Windows PowerShell and the Azure CLI]: resource-groups-vm-searching.md
-[Deploy Azure resources using the Compute, Network, and Storage .NET libraries]: /documentation/articles/virtual-machines-arm-deployment
+[Deploy Azure resources using the Compute, Network, and Storage .NET libraries]: virtual-machines-arm-deployment.md

-[Sign in to the virtual machine]: /documentation/articles/virtual-machines-log-on-windows-server
+[Sign in to the virtual machine]: virtual-machines-log-on-windows-server.md

-[Base configuration test environment]: /documentation/articles/virtual-machines-base-configuration-test-environment
+[Base configuration test environment]: virtual-machines-base-configuration-test-environment.md

-[Azure hybrid cloud test environments]: /documentation/articles/virtual-machines-hybrid-cloud-test-environments
+[Azure hybrid cloud test environments]: virtual-machines-hybrid-cloud-test-environments.md